News

 Are you interested in doing a Master thesis project with me?
 Check out the information here or here and then contact me!

 Below you can find specific projects, but you can reach out anytime.
 Start time of the projects below and any other project is flexible.
+I'm open to students from different MSc programs based in Zurich.

-MSc thesis opportunity 3D assemblies (for 2024/2025)
+MSc thesis project 3D assemblies (for 2024/2025)

-MSc thesis opportunity canopy spectra (for 2024/2025)
+MSc thesis project canopy spectra (for 2024/2025)

 I am also always happy to supervise shorter research internships that count towards a B.Sc. degree (e.g., BIO 357).